Holiday houses in Dangar Island

 Intimate & Secluded Historic Sandstone Apartment in Village

-Escape to a 1860s building that's been renovated for relaxation, with: SMART TV, Reverse Cycle AirCon, Wi-Fi WFH access remote controlled ceiling fan/overhead light in bedroom.
-The unit's original sandstone block walls strike a rustic contrast to modern furnishings, including original paintings fully equipped modern kitchen from where you can safely dine in or on the private, covered in patio-in the safest suburb in Sydney.
+Escape to the Heritage 1860s Apartment that's renovated for relaxation, with: SMART TV, Reverse Cycle AirCon, Washer/Dryer, Wi-Fi WFH, remote controlled ceiling fan/light in bedroom.
+The Apt's original sandstone block walls are an earthy compliment to modern furnishings, original paintings & fully equipped modern kitchen from where you can safely dine in or on the private, covered in patio-in the safest suburb in Sydney.
 Access 24/7 via Security Key Coded Access Box, opposite the Koi Pond.

 Top Guest favourite